aptos-foundation/AIPs/canonical-image-templates-for-token-collections.md

 ### Suggested developer platform support timeline

-Writing the template library will mostly just be a task of calling the right functions from collection.move and property_map.move, then finding and replacing template strings as needed.
+Writing the template library will mostly just be a task of calling the right functions from token/collection/property_map, then finding and replacing in template strings as needed.
 Once the template is populated, the image should function like a regular SVG, so no code to write SVG rendering will be necessary.
-The code should not be complicated here either, but the security concerns regarding the arbitrary bytes are not to be ignored and will consider some time.
+The code should not be complicated here either, but the security concerns regarding the arbitrary bytes are not to be ignored and will take some time for consideration.

 There is also of course whatever general devrel pipeline is needed in regards to getting wallet / marketplace devs to update to use the library (or new version of aptos's library).